Tessa Thompson

 Tessa Lynne Thompson (born October 3, 1983) is an American actress.
-She began her professional acting career with the Los Angeles Women's Shakespeare Company while studying at Santa Monica College.
-She appeared in productions of The Tempest and Romeo and Juliet, the latter of which earned her a NAACP Theatre Award nomination.
-Her breakthrough came with leading roles in Tina Mabry's independent drama film Mississippi Damned (2009) and Tyler Perry's For Colored Girls (2010), an adaptation of the 1976 play of the same name.
+Known for her roles on stage and screen, she has acted in both blockbusters and independent dramas.
+Her accolades include nominations for two BAFTA Awards and a Primetime Emmy Award.

-Thompson gained favorable notices for her early film roles in the comedy-drama Dear White People (2014), and as civil rights activist Diane Nash in Ava DuVernay's historical drama Selma (2014).
-She gained mainstream attention for her roles in franchise films, playing Bianca Taylor in the sport drama Creed (2015), Creed II (2018) and Creed III (2023), and as Valkyrie in the Marvel Cinematic Universe superhero films Thor: Ragnarok (2017), Avengers: Endgame (2019), and Thor: Love and Thunder (2022), as well as her leading role in Men in Black: International (2019).
+Thompson began her professional acting career with the Los Angeles Women's Shakespeare Company while studying at Santa Monica College, acting in productions of The Tempest and Romeo and Juliet.
+She made her film debut in the horror film When a Stranger Calls (2006) followed by leading roles in the independent drama Mississippi Damned (2009) and Tyler Perry's For Colored Girls (2010).
+Thompson gained favorable notices for roles in the comedy-drama Dear White People (2014), and as civil rights activist Diane Nash in Ava DuVernay's historical drama Selma (2014).

-She has received acclaim for her roles in the independent films Sorry to Bother You (2018), Little Woods (2018), Annihilation (2018), Sylvie's Love (2020), and Passing (2021), the latter of which earned her a BAFTA Award for Best Actress nomination.
+She gained mainstream attention for her roles in franchise films, playing Bianca Taylor in the sports dramas Creed (2015), Creed II (2018) and Creed III (2023), and as Valkyrie in the Marvel Cinematic Universe, including the movies Thor: Ragnarok (2017) and Thor: Love and Thunder (2022), as well as her leading role in Men in Black: International (2019).
+She starred in the independent films Sorry to Bother You (2018), Little Woods (2018), and Annihilation (2018).
+For her role as a black woman living during the Harlem Renaissance in Passing (2021) she earned her a nomination for the BAFTA Award for Best Actress in a Leading Role.
+She portrayed the title role in Hedda (2025), which she also executive produced.

-On television, she starred in the noir drama series Veronica Mars (2005–2006), the drama series Copper (2012–2013), and the science fiction series Westworld (2016–2022) as Charlotte Hale and Dolores Abernathy.
-She received a Primetime Emmy Award nomination for her work as a producer on Sylvie's Love.
-In 2017, she received a BAFTA Rising Star Award nomination.
+On stage, she acted in the off-Broadway production of the Lydia R. Diamond play Smart People (2016).
+On television, she took recurring roles in shows such as the teen mystery series Veronica Mars (2005–2006), the historical drama series Copper (2012–2013), and the science fiction series Westworld (2016–2022).
+She starred in the Amazon Prime Video romantic drama film Sylvie's Love (2020) and also served as an executive producer where she received a nomination for the Primetime Emmy Award for Outstanding Television Movie.

 Early life and education

-Thompson was born on October 3, 1983, in Los Angeles, California and raised between Los Angeles and Brooklyn, New York.
-Her father, singer-songwriter Marc Anthony Thompson, is Afro-Panamanian and the founder of the musical collective Chocolate Genius, Inc. Her mother is half Mexican and half white.
+Thompson was born on October 3, 1983, in Los Angeles, California, and raised between Los Angeles and Brooklyn, New York.
+Her father, singer-songwriter Marc Anthony Thompson, is Afro-Panamanian and the founder of the musical collective Chocolate Genius, Inc. Her mother is reported as "half-Mexican, half-white".
 Her younger paternal half-sister, Zsela, is a singer and songwriter.

 Thompson attended Santa Monica High School where she played Hermia in a student production of A Midsummer Night's Dream, and attended Santa Monica College (SMC) where she studied cultural anthropology.
 While at SMC, she attended lectures by Lisa Wolpe of the Los Angeles Women's Shakespeare Company (LAWSC).